The Temple Hoyne Buell Center for the Study of American Architecture records, bulk 1979-2012

 Scope and content:

-The collection was transferred from The Temple Hoyne Buell Center for the Study of American Architecture to Avery Drawings & Archives in 2014.
-The collection was organized and described by the Buell Center prior to its transfer.
-The original description has been maintained.
-The series groupings were established after the transfer to the archive.
+The collection was transferred from The Temple Hoyne Buell Center for the Study of American Architecture to Avery Drawings & Archives in 2014, with additions made in 2022 and 2025.
+The collection was organized and described by the Buell Center prior to its transfer, while the series groupings were established after they moved to the archive.
+Please note: most operations began to transition online in the mid-2000s and the majority of documents became digital-only after 2012, a process further consolidated by the COVID-19 pandemic campus closures in 2020-2021.
+Digital records are not yet included in the Buell Center archive.

 Biographical / historical: